Adelaide Aquilla: Career

 Aquilla won additional NCAA championships at the Outdoor Track and Field Championships in 2022 and the Indoor Track and Field Championships in 2023, setting a collegiate record with a throw of in the former.

 In November 2023, Aquilla won a bronze medal in the shot put at the Pan American Games held in Santiago, Chile.

 She finished sixth in shot put at the 2024 Diamond League event in Rabat.

+On 25 July, she placed third in the shot put at the 2026 USA Outdoor Track and Field Championships in New York.

 Competition history

 All results are from World Athletics.